pyodide/pyodide/docs/usage/type-conversions.md

 Typically the innermost dimension won't matter for performance.

-The {any}`PyProxy.getBuffer` method can be used to retrieve a reference to a Javascript typed array that points to the data backing the Python object, combined with other metadata about the buffer format.
-The metadata is suitable for use with a Javascript ndarray library if one is present.
-For instance, if you load the Javascript [ndarray](https://github.com/scijs/ndarray) package, you can do:
+The {any}`PyProxy.getBuffer` method can be used to retrieve a reference to a JavaScript typed array that points to the data backing the Python object, combined with other metadata about the buffer format.
+The metadata is suitable for use with a JavaScript ndarray library if one is present.
+For instance, if you load the JavaScript [ndarray](https://github.com/scijs/ndarray) package, you can do:

 ```js